giridhar7632/micro-bit/README.md

 ## Step-8

-If you are using hardware, click on `Download` button and follow the instructions.
+If you are using hardware, click on the `Download` button and follow the instructions.

 That's it!
 You created a simple Flappy Bird game on a micro:bit.